cjdbarlow/Part-One/creatinine_clearance.md

 ##Clearance and GFR
 As the elimination of most substances is dependent on glomerular filtration, clearance of a substance can be used to estimate GFR.
 Methods include:
 * **Inulin**
-Inulin is a naturally occcurring polysaccharide.
+Inulin is a naturally occurring polysaccharide.
     * Inulin clearance accurately measures GFR as it is:
         * Freely filtered by the glomerulus
         * Not secreted at the tubules